Raw Materiality

 Breaking down sugarcane into sugars and chemicals that can be used to make bioproducts.

-This research is supported by a NSF Dissertation Improvement Grant (BCS-1918156) and the NSF Graduate Research Fellowship (1842494).
+This research has been supported by a NSF Dissertation Improvement Grant (BCS-1918156) and the NSF Graduate Research Fellowship (1842494).

 Plastic bag made from sugarcane in Brazil.
 Even though it is plant-based, it is not biodegradable because it is an exact chemical replica of petroleum-based plastic.
 What are the differences we care about—the differences that make a difference—when it comes to plant-based renewables?